SSR2308/oceansafe/README.md

 ## Future work

-Building out the remaining MVP scope (push notification alerts, the fishing guide, a fully live green/yellow/red hazard rating), then the stretch goals: gamified hazard reporting, AR rip-current overlay, image-based AI hazard detection, and multilingual support — eventually migrating the validated concept to a native iOS app on Firebase, as originally scoped.
+Building out the remaining MVP scope (push notification alerts, the fishing guide, a fully live green/yellow/red hazard rating), then the stretch goals: gamified hazard reporting, AR rip-current overlay, image-based AI hazard detection, and multilingual support; eventually migrating the validated concept to a native iOS app on Firebase, as originally scoped.

 ## Author